 This elevated garden trail used to be a train line through the 12th arrondissement in east Paris.
 Converted in 1993 to a garden, it's similar to the High Line on Manhattan's west side, which opened six years after the Promenade Plantée.
 A stroll here provides beautiful views and a nice break from the bustle of the city streets.

-The well-known department store Galeries Lafayette hosts free fashion shows every Friday afternoon.
+The well-known department store Galeries Lafayette hosts fashion shows every Friday afternoon (12 euros for adults, 9 euros for visitors under 12).
 Fashionistas on a budget can watch professional models strut the runway showing off clothes and accessories from the store's collections.
 Register online to reserve a seat.